Sidharth-Gulati/SnapshotAnalyzer/README.md

 ## For EC2 instances command---

-To use the Listing sub-command : 'python shots.py instances list --uni=<Value>'
+To use the Listing sub-command : 'python shots.py instances list --uni=*Value*'

-To use the Stopping sub-command : 'python shots.py instances stop --uni=<Value>'
+To use the Stopping sub-command : 'python shots.py instances stop --uni=*Value*'

-To use the Starting sub-command : 'python shots.py instances start --uni=<Value>'
+To use the Starting sub-command : 'python shots.py instances start --uni=*Value*'

-To use the Termination sub-command : 'python shots.py instances terminate --uni=<Value>'
+To use the Termination sub-command : 'python shots.py instances terminate --uni=*Value*'

-To use the Create Snapshots sub-command : 'python shots.py'
+To use the Create Snapshots sub-command : 'python shots.py snapshots create_snapshots --uni=*Value*'

 ## For EBS volumes command---

-To use the Listing sub-command : 'python shots.py volumes list --uni=<Value>'
+To use the Listing sub-command : 'python shots.py volumes list --uni=*Value*'

 ## For EC2 snapshots command---

-To use the Listing sub-command : 'python shots.py snapshots list --uni=<Value>'
+To use the Listing sub-command : 'python shots.py snapshots list --uni=*Value*' -- This only prints the most recent snapshot

+To print all the snapshots use : 'python shots.py snapshots list --all'